Skip to content

 Looking for a fun activity to connect with your students or colleagues?
 Look no further than North Campus!
 The Humber Arboretum offers customized tours and team-building activities.
 Take a themed walk with one of our Nature Interpreters, have hands-on fun with nature-inspired challenges, or bond while you help support the local environment through stewardship.

-Basic tours of an hour or less are free for groups of up to 30 from Humber College and University of Guelph-Humber, pending staff availability.
+Basic tours of an hour or less are free for groups of up to 30 from Humber Polytechnic and University of Guelph-Humber, pending staff availability.
 There are also some standard activities which require no additional prep from our staff and so can also be offered for free to small groups.
 (Jealous of the kids at summer camp who get to grab nets and learn about what lives in the pond?
 Just ask!)

 A cost-recovery fee is required for longer tours, larger groups that will require multiple staff, or activities that require additional preparation.
 The cost recovery fee begins at $150 to cover the preparation time, set-up, and take down for specialized/custom topics, plus an additional $50 per hour, per educator for facilitation (an average educator to participator ratio is 1 to 30, however a lower ratio may be required depending on the type of activity).
 A materials fee may also be required if special supplies are needed.